llohanda/TILUplayer/README.md

 # TILU media player

-Play up to three videos at once.
+Play up to four videos at once.
 No need to pause all videos one by one or using multiviewer that has no playback ability.
 Show only the frames that matters anytime.

 ### Requirement
-- Python 3.7
+- Python >= 3.7 (untested on lower version; if it works on <= 3.6, let me know)
 - PyQt5 `$ pip install pyqt5`

 ### Running